-Graduate candidates must maintain a minimum grade point average (GPA) of 3.0 for all graduate work.
-A candidate who receives a C in a course will be placed on academic probation for one semester.
-A candidate who earns two "C's", a "D", or an "F" will be suspended from the graduate program for the following spring or fall semester.
-Furthermore, no more than two "C's" will be allowed to count toward the Master's degree.
-If a student makes a third "C", one of the courses in which a "C" was earned must be retaken.
-To be considered for reinstatement following the semester of suspension, the candidate must submit a written request to the Graduate Committee.
-Following reinstatement after suspension, failure to raise the GPA to 3.0 after two semesters may result in permanent expulsion from the Graduate Program.
-A course may be repeated a maximum of two times.
+Graduate candidates must maintain a minimum, cumulative grade point average (CGPA) of 3.0 for all graduate work completed.
+Graduate coursework taken at another college or university, in which the candidate earned below a B, will not be accepted in transfer to a USW graduate program.
+A candidate who receives a C, D, or F in a course will be placed on academic probation.
+Furthermore, no more than one C will be allowed to count toward the Master's degree.
+Candidates who earn more than one C, D, or an F will be allowed to continue in the program but must complete the course(s), at the first opportunity, in order to remove a second C, D, or an F. Failure to raise the CGPA to 3.0 after two semesters may result in permanent expulsion from the Graduate Program.
+A USW course may be repeated a maximum of two times.